criteo/autofaiss/docs/getting_started/quantization.rst

       - Experimental, gpu training is faster, not tested so far.
     * - --metric_type
       - ip
-      - Similarity function used for query: "ip" for inner product or "l2" for euclidian distance.
+      - Similarity function used for query: "ip" for inner product or "l2" for euclidean distance.
     * - --nb_cores
       - None
       - Number of cores to use.
 Will try to guess the right number if not provided.